 Banana value chains in Europe and the consequences of unfair trading practices

-The Make Fruit Fair! campaign published a research report in late 2015, produced by BASIC, exploring Banana Value Chains in Europe and the consequences of Unfair Trading Practices(UTPs) between fruit buyers in Europe and banana producers in exporting countries, their consequences on farmers and workers, and the relationship with the pressure on prices in European markets.
+In late 2015, the Make Fruit Fair! campaign published a research report, produced by BASIC, exploring Banana Value Chains in Europe and the consequences of Unfair Trading Practices(UTPs) between fruit buyers in Europe and banana producers in exporting countries, their consequences on farmers and workers, and the relationship with the pressure on prices in European markets.

-Banana producing countries are predominantly concentrated in South-East Asia, Latin America and the Caribbean, with Ecuador, Colombia, the Philippines, Costa Rice and Guatemala accounting for more than 80% of global exports, with five companies - Chiquita, Del Monte, Dole, Noboa and Fyffes – traditionally dominant.
+Banana producing countries are predominantly concentrated in South-East Asia, Latin America and the Caribbean, with Ecuador, Colombia, the Philippines, Costa Rice and Guatemala accounting for more than 80% of global exports.
+Five companies - Chiquita, Del Monte, Dole, Noboa and Fyffes – traditionally dominate the market.
 However, as a result of their divestment of directly owned companies and ships, their share of thetrade in Europe has dropped from 80% in the 1980s to 39% in 2013.

 At the other end of the chain, the EU is the biggest world importer of bananas, accounting for 28% of all imports, the majority being sold by the EU’s ten biggest retailers.

 Retailer competition has led to the average consumer price of bananas being 25% lower than that of apples, despite the costs associated with being imported from Latin America.
-The value breakdown of bananas reveals that 41% currently goes to the retailer, whereas only 7% of the value goes to the worker.
+Moreover, the value breakdown of bananas reveals that between 36-43% currently goes to the retailer, whereas workers are becoming more vulnerable to price wars and receive only 5-9% of the value of the crop.